A bilateral and spherical organ houses the structures responsible for vision.

 The eyeball receives arterial blood mainly through the ophthalmic artery.
 This is a branch of the internal carotid artery, which arises immediately distal to the cavernous sinus.

-The ophthalmic artery gives rise to many branches, which supply different components of the eye.
-The central retinal artery is the most important branch, supplying the inner surface of the retina.
+The ophthalmic artery gives rise to many branches, which supply different eye components.
+The central retinal artery is the most important branch, providing the inner surface of the retina.

 Occlusion of this artery will quickly result in blindness.